 There are two other areas in the full Greenfoot view that we should talk about.
-Below the world display you find a set of controls with three buttons and a slide bar.
+Below the world display you find a set of controls with three buttons and a slider.
 The first button is labeled "Act".
-When this button is pressed, Greenfoot goes through every object in the world and calls each one's void act() method in turn.
+When this button is pressed, Greenfoot goes through every object in the world and calls each one's act method in turn.
 We saw above that our Wombat had such a method.
 That method is actually common to all objects of type Actor.
 Click this button and see what happens.

-Next to the Act button is a button with the label "Run".
-When you click this button Greenfoot will basically do what happens with the Act button, but it will do it over and over again.
-How fast it does it depends on the setting on the "Speed" slide bar.
-Try clicking the Run button to see what happens.
+Next to the "Act" button is a button with the label "Run".
+When you click this button Greenfoot will basically do what happens with the "Act" button, but it will do it over and over again.
+How fast it does it depends on the setting on the "Speed" slider.
+Try clicking the "Run" button to see what happens.
 You can click it again to stop the acting.

-Between the Run button and the slide bar is a button with the text "Reset".
+Between the "Run" button and the slider is a button with the text "Reset".
 If you click this button, the world will go back to its original state.
-For the Wombat's world that means that all your actors will disappear and you will be left with the blank grid once again.
+For the WombatWorld that means that you go back to having one Wombat in the top left corner and three leaves distributed around the grid.